James Bruce, 8th Earl of Elgin: India

 Within a month of Elgin's return to England, Lord Palmerston selected him to be viceroy and governor-general of India.
 He became viceroy in 1862, the first viceroy directly appointed by the Crown, and as subject to the Secretary of State for India.
 Elgin tried to hold the Dutch in Sumatra in check, and marched a force to the Peshawar border to enforce earlier treaties.

 He was the first to use Peterhoff, Shimla as the official residence of the Viceroy.
 In 1863, he was travelling from there to Sialkot, an arduous journey at a high elevation which exhausted him.
 He died in 1863 of a heart attack while crossing a swinging rope and wood bridge over the river Chadly, on the lap between Kullu and Lahul.
 He was buried in the churchyard of St. John in the Wilderness in Dharamshala.

 Marriage and issue

 Elgin married Elizabeth Mary Cumming-Bruce, the only child of MP Charles Lennox Cumming-Bruce, on 22 April 1841.
-The wedding was short lived, his wife dying shortly after the birth of a second daughter on 7 June 1843 in Jamaica.
+The marriage was short lived, his wife dying shortly after the birth of their second daughter on 7 June 1843 in Jamaica.
 They had, along with another daughter: